richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * Confirm that all actions succeed and click on those you would like to understand better

 ### Step 6: Iterate through Resource Groups
-In this step, we will nest "For Each" actions for Resource Groups {aka Scopes}.
+In this step, we will create a "For Each" action for Resource Groups {aka Scopes}.

 * Navigate to **Designer**
 * Click the **+** icon inside the "**For Each, Subscriptions**" action and then "**Add an action**" on the resulting pop-up menu